trainer400/schedsim/docs/README.md

 ### Non Preemptive

 In Non-Preemptive algorithms, for each time instant, if no task is currently executing, the events in the Arrival Events list are sorted according to the chosen scheduling algorithm.
 The algorithm then selects the first task in the list to be fully executed without interruption.

 ### Preemptive

 In Preemptive algorithms, tasks can be started, interrupted, and then resumed.
 In SRTF, at each time instant, the task within the Start Events list that has the shortest remaining execution time is selected for execution.
 In RR, at each quantum time instant, the task to be executed is switched in a cyclic manner, following a repeated round of the tasks in the Start Events list.

-## Adding functionalities

-The scope of the project is to add the following functionalities:

-- Adding Tasks and Time: Support the insertion of tasks after the execution has started, without the need to recalculate everything, and provide the ability to extend the simulation’s end time;
-- Graphical Interface: Implement a GUI that allows users to interact with the scheduling algorithm and provides a visual representation of the tasks being executed throughout the simulation;

-Here we present the web software architecture scheme, showcasing how the user interface connects and interacts with various system components.
-The following diagram highlights the seamless communication between the frontend and backend.

-TODO: ADD DIAGRAM

-### Adding task and time
+## Adding task and time

 To support the addition of a new task after the execution has started, various solutions have been considered.
-For periodic tasks, it is impossible to add a task without recalculating everything from the beginning, as the start time of each periodic task is tied to the start time of the scheduling.
-Therefore, the optimizations described below focus on the addition of sporadic tasks.
+For periodic tasks, it is impossible to add a new task without recalculating everything from the beginning, as the start time of each periodic task is tied to the start time of the scheduling.
+Therefore,the optimizations described below focus on the addition of sporadic tasks.

 ### Basic solution

 The basic solution involves saving a copy of the four lists (_Arrival Events_, _Finish Events_, _Deadline Events_, _Start Events_) at each time instant.
 When a new task is added, the algorithm would return to the state corresponding to the start time of the new task and continue the execution from that point.
 However, this solution is not optimal because saving a copy of the four lists at each time instant is computationally expensive.
-Therefore, a more efficient solution is needed-one that does not require saving the state of the lists at every time instant, but only at certain intervals.
+Therefore, a more efficient solution that does not require saving the state at every time instant is needed.

 ### Balanced binary search tree solution

 An alternative solution is to use a Balanced Binary Search Tree (BBST) to save a copy of the four lists only at time instants when a new task begins execution.
 With this data structure, fewer copies of the lists are needed, and when a new task is added, the time to restart the execution can be found in O(log(total time)).
-However, this solution is less effective when tasks have short durations, or when the quantum value in Round Robin scheduling is low, leading to frequent updates of the BBST and, consequently, too many copies of the lists.
+However, this solution is less effective when tasks have short durations, or when the quantum value in Round Robin scheduling is low, which lead to frequent copies.

 **Example**:<br/>
 Time = 10<br/>
 We suppose that at the following time instants {2, 3, 5, 7, 9}, the tasks in ”execution” change, and the tree is updated before continuing execution.
 Now, consider a new task that starts at time 4.
-The system finds the largest element in the BBST (Balanced Binary Search Tree) that is smaller than or equal to 4, which is 3.
+The system finds the largest element in the BBST that is smaller than or equal to 4, which is 3.
 The system updates the BBST structure, restores the state from time 3, and resumes the simulation from that point until the end.
 If we consider round-robin execution, the tree size remains constant at one, as the tree is updated with each time slice.

 TODO: add graph